wal-g/wal-g/README.md

 License
 -------

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the Apache License, Version 2.0, but the lzo support is licensed under GPL 3.0+.
 Please refer to the [LICENSE.md](LICENSE.md) file for more details.

 Acknowledgements
 ----------------